versat/cntlm/README.md

 to load cntml.conf.
 You cannot make it not to do so, unless you use -c with an alternative file or /dev/null.
 This is standard behavior and probably what you want.
-On the other hand, some of you might not want to use cntlm as a daemon started by init scripts and you would prefer setting up everything on the command line.
+On the other hand, some of you might not want to use cntlm as a daemon started by systemd units and you would prefer setting up everything on the command line.
 This is possible, just comment out SYSCONFDIR variable definition in the Makefile before you compile cntlm and it will remove this feature.

 Installation includes the main binary, the man page (see "man cntlm") and if the default config feature was not removed, it also installs a configuration template.
 Please note that unlike bin and man targets, existing configuration is never overwritten during installation.
-In the doc/ directory you can find among other things a file called "cntlmd".
-It can be used as an init.d script.
+In the linux/ directory you can find among other things a files with a suffix of ".service" which implement systemd unit files that can be used to manage cntlm, as either a system scoped or user scoped service.

 ## Architectures

 The build system now has an autodetection of the build arch endianness.
-Every common CPU and OS out there is supported, including Windows, MacOS X, Linux, *BSD, AIX.
+Every common CPU and OS out there is supported, including Windows, MacOS, Linux, *BSD, AIX.

 ## Compilers

 Cntlm is tested against GCC, Clang and IBM XL C/C++, other C compilers will work for you too.
-There are no compiler specific directives and options AFAIK. compilers might work for you (then again, they might not).
-Specific Makefiles for different compilers are supported by the ./configure script (e.g. Makefile.xlc)
+There are no compiler specific directives and options AFAIK.

 ## Contact